luischanu/TinyVM/README.md

 * Some internal scripts were cleaned up
 * Added HTTPS support for both IPv4 and IPv6
 * Server Self-Signed Certificate is automatically recreated each time TinyVM is powered-on or restarted

+## Version 2.4
+* Released 30-MAR-2022
+* Enabled HTTP/2 for HTTPS requests.
+HTTP connections will continue to use HTTP/1.1.

 # Credits
 While searching for other similar VMs, [Luis Chanu](https://www.linkedin.com/in/luischanu/) came across a couple of articles that inspired him and gave him some ideas, so he thought he would mention them here.
 So, a big thank you goes out to the following people for their articles: